yosephdev/GitHub-Profile/README.md

 #### I am a web developer and UI designer.
 I like programming, reading and walking.

-#### As a web developer, I enjoy using my strong attention to detail and my burning desire for making things that can help someone.
+#### As a web developer, I enjoy using my strong attention to detail and my burning desire for developing websites or web applications that can help someone.

 ### Talking about personal stuff